dillahmwangi/Recipe_web/README.md

 # Recipe_web
-A website containing food recipes
+A simple food recipes website using html and css styling. practice on links and images, hovers and using cards in html and css.